antonkad/Hyperledger-Ionic/README.md

 # Workshop Project

-Project during school's workshop.
+Small project during school's workshop.
 During 5 days we had to create something using the blockchain and Hyperledger.
 With my team we chose to do a voting app, aimed to be used in corporates.

 ## Hyperledger